akesh0218/ShoppingCartApp/README.md

 # ShoppingCartApp
-This was my final project for my Database Systems and Applications Class that involved creating the DDL and Procedure for a Shopping Cart Application.
+This was my final project, written in SQL, for my Database Systems and Applications Class that involved creating the DDL and Procedure for a Shopping Cart Application.